What Is ADDED Sugar?

 Turns out the ability of the body to control insulin can make significant differences in the quality of one’s health.
 Insulin is a hormone that is generated in the pancreas.
 It is released, optimally, in small amounts throughout the day and in larger amounts after meals.

 Insulin and its effects can also cause weight gain, battle metabolic issues and even lead to diabetes.
-The below article from “Get Your Lean On” gives me some insight and tips on controlling the insulin my body manufactures and I thought I’d share.
+The below article from “Get Your Lean On” gave me some insight and tips on controlling the insulin my body manufactures and I thought I’d share.

 Of course, the study recommends that regular exercise should also be a part of a good daily, healthy regime.
 Unfortunately with my broken shoulder and subsequent shoulder replacement, I’ve not been working out or exercising for the past year—other than walking the dog, that is.

-Finally,I’ve followed the suggestion to increase consumption of lean protein.
+Finally, I’ve followed the suggestion to increase consumption of lean protein.
 With R3 I make it a point to have protein within an hour of waking up each morning.
 I didn’t believe it when I was first told to do this, but it works!
 Turns out the protein helps to absorb valuable amino acids that build muscle.
-Eating the right proteins is critical to the overall effect of an insulin “smart” diet, so I pay attention to the types and amounts of the protein I eat.
+Eating the right proteins is critical to the overall effect of an insulin “smart” diet, so I pay attention to the types and amounts of the protein I eat at every meal.

 You may also want to consider some supplementation in your plan, regardless if your goals are weight-loss or simply universal good health.
 My company has developed a great tasting shake in several different flavors that allow me to easily and conveniently control my blood sugar and insulin levels.